coursetable/coursetable/docs/api.md

 ### `GET` `/api/canny/board`

-- DEPRECATED: not in use
+- For internal use by Canny

 ## Worksheet